 This out and back hike visits a refreshing natural water slide on the eastern side of the Great Western Divide.

-This pave loop visits a grove of Giant Sequoias alongside Western Divide Highway.
+This paved loop explores a grove of giant sequoias alongside Western Divide Highway.